ajfigueroa/ajfigueroa.github.io/_drafts/dfs_subviews.md

 }
 {% endhighlight %}

-1. Create an extension so we can add our `recursiveDescription` function to UIView.
+1. Create an extension so we can add our `recursiveDescription` function to UIView
-    - An `extension` lets you add functions to an existing class.
+    - An `extension` lets you add functions to an existing class
-    - This is especially useful when you don't have access to the class internals.
+    - This is especially useful when you don't have access to the class internals
-2. Defines a function called `recursiveDescription` that takes no parameters and returns a `String`.
+2. Defines a function called `recursiveDescription` that takes no parameters and returns a `String`
-3. Return the `description` of the view.
+3. Return the `description` of the view

 Let's test out what happens when we print the `recursiveDescription` for a single view using our implementation: